axelchalon/axelchalon.github.io/0-book-review/_posts/2024-05-22-at-the-existentialist-cafe-sarah-bakewell-summary.md

 		* "The demands our particular historical situation is making onto us": our Being is not universal but local; contingent on a time and place (Heidegger)
 	* We often mistake the things (situational variables) that enable us to be free (to exercise our freedom) for things that take away our freedom.
 	* "Human existence is thus ambiguous: at once boxed in by borders and yet transcendent and exhilarating" ("passionately involved in personal projects of all kinds"): because there is actually a lot of wiggle room (!)
-- Because we are free, we are responsible for our actions and our impact in the world.
-(Sartre) ^
+- **With freedom comes responsibility.** Because we are free, we are responsible for our actions and our impact in the world.
+(Sartre)
+^
 * Maxims have limited use.
 	* Maxims have a tendency to be too general and thus ambiguous in their interpretation and implementation.